srl-freiburg/srl_global_planner/README.md

   - `ADD_COST_FROM_COSTMAP`, set to true if you want to add cost from global cost map
   - `ADD_COST_PATHLENGTH`, set to true if you want to add the cost associated to path length and changes of heading
   - `ADD_COST_THETASTAR`, set to true if you want to add cost resembling closeness to thetastar path
-  - Params related to the distance metric, only one of them shoul be set to 1. `LEARNED` and 'NOTLEARNED' select the best vertex from the spherical neighborhood with radius equal to the parameter `RADIUS`:
+  - Params related to the distance metric, only one of them shoul be set to 1. `LEARNED` and `NOTLEARNED` select the best vertex from the spherical neighborhood with radius equal to the parameter `RADIUS`:
     - `LEARNED`, set to 1, if you want to find the nearest vertex according to the learned cost
     - `FINDNEAREST`, set to 1 if you want to find the nearest vertex according to the Kd Tree Euclidean Distance
     - `NOTLEARNED`, set to 1 if you want to find the nearest vertex according to the cost computed over extensions of POSQ path